nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ### Implementation of `import_walkup_registrations`

-The simplest of the three functions; importing walk-in registrations from a Microsoft Forms CSV:
+The simplest of the three functions, importing walk-in registrations from a Microsoft Forms CSV:

 ```
 ● Now let me implement import_walkup_registrations.